 Biography of Hokusai

 Katsushika Hokusai, born around October 31, 1760, and died on May 10, 1849, was a painter and sculptor.
-Japanese artist famous for his work in the ukiyo-e genre of woodcuts and paintings.
-Born of unknown parents, he was adopted by the craftsman in charge of making mirrors at the shogun's court at the age of 3 or 4.
+Japanese artist famous for his work in the ukiyo-e genre of woodblock prints and paintings.
+Born to unknown parents, he was adopted by the craftsman in charge of making mirrors at the shogun's court at the age of 3 or 4.
 It was during this period that Hokusai began to take an interest in drawing and painting.

-He was a Japanese painter, draughtsman and engraver in the XVIIIᵉ century, specializing in ukiyo-e, which is none other than a Japanese artistic movement of the Edo period (1603-1868), comprising not only original folk and narrative painting, but above all Japanese woodcut prints.
-It is also a author of popular writings.
+He was a Japanese painter, draftsman, and engraver in the 18th century, specializing in ukiyo-e, which is none other than a Japanese artistic movement from the Edo period (1603–1868), comprising not only original popular and narrative painting, but above all Japanese woodblock prints.
+He is also a popular writer.

 His various works